NorenaSheung/Lakeland_GME_Holidays_Calendar/README.md

 - Paste the link (Extra spaces can cause subscription errors) and create your calendar name.
 - Click **Import**.
 3. The calendar will auto-update whenever changes are made in the repository.
+4. Uncheck the circle box to hide the calendar.
+Re-check the circle box to make it visible again.

 ## 🛠 Update Process
 - Replace the existing .ics file with the updated version in the repository.